robinrendle/robinrendle.com/_essays/new-web-typography.markdown

     <img src="/build/images/essays/new-typography/late-tschichold.jpg" alt="">
 </figure>

-Tschichold once saw frailty in a design as being the visual references it made to a particular time and culture that had been outlived, graphic elements and styles that had been so overused as to become clichés.
-But it wasn’t until many years later that, as Jan Tschichold, he would become “the most severe critic of the young Tschichold.”[^27]
+Tschichold once saw frailty in a design as being the visual references it made to a particular time and culture where certain graphic elements and styles had been so overused that they became clichés.
+But it wasn’t until many years later that, as Jan, he would become “the most severe critic of the young Tschichold.”[^27]

-The elderly Jan was a little too severe when looking back at the work of Ivan and Johannes—the New Typography, as a movement and as a manifesto, is still important for many reasons.
+The elderly Jan Tschichold was a little too severe when looking back at the work of Ivan and Johannes—the New Typography, as a movement and as a manifesto, is still important for many reasons.
 The first and foremost is that designers, even today, are always on the lookout for typographic laws and principles to guide them.
 And this makes sense because, if design is a science and not an art form, then how can there be no rule or law to help guide us?
 The answer to that question is complex and frustrating for every young student of design.

 Like Tschichold, for a time I believed that we could very easily define what good typography is.
 For instance, we could say that good typography is surprising and charming.[^28] Or we could be more verbose and say that good typography is a well documented technical and graphic system.
 Subsequently, it’s said by many designers that a good paragraph of text should have a measure, or width from one side to the other, of roughly 75 characters.
 But what happens in scenarios when that’s entirely impossible?
 What do we do then?
 How on earth can small devices be capable of good typography if the classical rules of typography no longer apply?